Molajo/Fieldhandler/README.md

 ```
 **Results:**

-If the method was a success, simply retrieve the field value from the resulting object.
+Success: The returned value contains the results of operations (i.e., validated or filtered or escaped result);

-Use the Try/Catch pattern, as presented above, to catch thrown exceptions.
+Failure: An exception will be thrown that can be caught using the Try/Catch pattern, as presented above.

 ## Available Fieldhandlers ##